zufre/react-prop-types-cb-000/README.md

 PropTypes is a way for us to enforce that components receive the right props in the right form.
 Basically, it's kind of a developer-oriented validation: it catches errors when you pass the wrong stuff into a component, and warns you about it.
 These warnings only show up in development versions of React — this stuff isn't checked in production versions because of the overhead (and throwing the errors in production would be too little too late anyway).
+This helps with code modularity and reuse, as running the code in development will clearly indicate if a component is being used in a wrong way.
+This is especially helpful for working with multiple developers and big codebases.

 A more concrete example: let's say we have some kind of profile card.
 The card uses several props: `firstName`, `lastName`, `likes`, `gender`, and so on.
 It'd be great if we could validate our component to make sure the `firstName`